An Tíogar, Kill da Wabbit, and the clematis and roses are starting

-It’s beginning to look a lot like “oh fuck, not this again”-mas…
+It’s beginning to look a lot like “damn it, not this again”-mas…

 After a while of vacillation, work began today on the new maQLu album.
 Well, a new album of some sorts, we’ll see if it goes under the maQLu banner or not when I get closer to the mix stage and know what it’s gonna sound like.

 First up, “An Tíogar” (Irish for ‘the tiger’), 140bpm, 6/4 time, and that’s about all I know so far, other than I’m using my old mentor Bill Kennedy’s snare sample as a good luck charm.
 And probably the music on top will be half time to get a push-pull with the tempo.
 Or something.

 Well, I know a lot more in terms of inspiration and theme, but… all that shit can change.